-Mule deer, so called because of their large, “mule like” ears, are a species of deer found west of the Missouri River in North America.
+Mule deer, so called because of their large, "mule like" ears, are a species of deer predominantly found in the western portions of the United States, Canada, and Mexico.
 Mule deer often have slightly larger bodies and racks than their more numerous whitetail deer cousins.

 Safari Club International recognizes two North American sub-species of mule deer: Rocky Mountain Mule Deer and Desert Mule Deer.
 Both species may be scored as a typical or a non-typical entry.
 Below we've listed the biggest mule deer in each category.

 SCI uses a scoring system similar to the one used by the Boone and Crockett Club.
 However, SCI does not deduct the score for non-typical points (on a typical deer) or differences in symmetry.
 Additionally, SCI does not measure the tip to tip spread or the greatest outside spread of a deer.

 For these reasons, the SCI score for the biggest mule deer may be significantly different (higher or lower, depending on the animal) from the B&C score for the same animal.

 The Desert Mule Deer is very similar to the Rocky Mountain Mule Deer, but is slightly smaller in the body.
 Desert Mule Deer usually weigh 150-200 pounds, though they are sometimes heavier.

 Desert Mule Deer are found in southern California, southern Arizona, southern New Mexico, southwestern Texas, northern Sonora, northern Chihuahua, and northwestern Coahuila.